Interpretable ECG Analysis for Myocardial Infarction Detection through Counterfactuals: Introduction

 In healthcare, cognitive biases and counterfactual thinking significantly influence medical decisions \cite{chen2023investigating, petrocelli2013pitfalls, groopman2007doctors, durand2009causation}.
 Recent studies have explored statistical alternatives to instinct-based decisions \cite{gigerenzer2007helping, riffenburgh2020statistics}, proposing personalized treatments through counterfactual evaluations \cite{wang2021counterfactual, delaney2021instance, haldar2021reliable, xu2022counterfactual, nagesh2023explaining, todo2023counterfactual, tanyel2023beyond}.

+The \rtodo{R1.1, R2.3}motivation for our study lies in addressing the limitations of existing interpretability techniques and improving practical usability in clinical settings.
+Existing explanation methods, such as LIME, SHAP, and Grad-CAM, though valuable, often fail to provide the depth and specificity required by clinicians to make informed decisions.
+In particular, these methods can struggle to clearly illustrate how specific changes in ECG signal characteristics influence diagnostic decisions, leaving a gap in their practical applicability.
+This gap underscores the need for more intuitive, actionable explanations that go beyond highlighting general areas of interest.

 Our study introduces a novel approach, utilizing synchronous heartbeat data across all ECG leads to develop a comprehensive feature set.
-This methodology, Visualizing Counterfactual Clues on Electrocardiograms (VCCE), aims to enhance disease detection and signal characteristic understanding across leads, providing personalized MI insights and counterfactual visualizations for clearer decision-making support (Figure \ref{Fig1}).
+This methodology, Visualizing Counterfactual Clues on Electrocardiograms (VCCE), aims to enhance disease detection and signal characteristic understanding across leads, providing personalized MI insights and counterfactual visualizations for clearer decision-making support (Figure \ref{Fig1}). \rtodo{R1.1}By focusing on both temporal and amplitude-based features, VCCE is designed to provide a holistic view of the cardiac signals, capturing subtle yet significant variations that are crucial for accurate MI diagnosis.
+Our approach also aims to bridge the gap between traditional black-box model predictions and the real-world needs of healthcare professionals by offering a tool that visually represents "what if" scenarios, thus providing deeper, patient-specific insights.

+\rtodo{R1.1}The proposed VCCE method integrates counterfactual reasoning to help clinicians understand how hypothetical modifications to specific ECG features could impact diagnostic outcomes.
+By offering an intuitive visualization of key features, our approach provides practical, easy-to-understand insights that align closely with the clinical workflow.
+This ultimately aims to improve both the accuracy of MI detection and the clinician's ability to confidently interpret and act on model outputs.

-We have three major contributions of this work: \begin{itemize} \item Streamlining feature extraction, ranking, and pruning, enriched with counterfactual insights for a deeper understanding of ECG signals. \item Offering a novel visualization of counterfactual interpretations for 12-lead ECG, facilitating practical application. \item Validating our methods and findings with evaluations from two cardiologists, demonstrating their clinical relevance. \end{itemize}
+Our contributions in this work are threefold: \begin{itemize} \item Streamlining feature extraction, ranking, and pruning, enriched with counterfactual insights for a deeper understanding of ECG signals. \item Offering a novel visualization of counterfactual interpretations for 12-lead ECG, facilitating practical application. \item Validating our methods and findings with evaluations from two cardiologists, demonstrating their clinical relevance. \end{itemize}